ZhongXiLu/YouTubeSkipPopups/README.md

 I like to open some video's in incognito so my recommended video's don't get all messed up.
 Though, whenever you open a youtube video in incognito, youtube first shows you a cookie consent followed by some popup to login/create an account.
 This extension automates this process, by automatically accepting the consent and ignoring the login popup.

+- Go to the [releases page](https://github.com/ZhongXiLu/YouTubeSkipPopups/releases) to download the latest version of the extension.